wongey/add-decomp-sprimitive/README.md

 The package [AdditiveDecomposition.m](https://github.com/wongey/add-decomp-sprimitive) is available (Last update: ??).

-The notebook [AdditiveDecomposition_Examples.nb](https://github.com/wongey/add-decomp-sprimitive) contains [examples](https://github.com/wongey/add-decomp-sprimitive) that illustrates the use of package (requires that the package and example file be stored in the same directory as the notebook).
+The notebook [AdditiveDecomposition_Examples.nb](https://github.com/wongey/add-decomp-sprimitive) contains [examples](https://github.com/wongey/add-decomp-sprimitive) that illustrate the use of package (requires that the package and example file be stored in the same directory as the notebook).

 ### Paper